itamayo/virtuatKeyBoard/README.md

 virtuat Key Board with old browser compatibiliry

 # Howto
-Just import javascript and css files to webpage.
+Just import javascript and css files to the webpage.
 Associate any input which needs a virtual keyboard by adding *vk* class.
 Example :

 ```html
 <input type="text" class="vk" id="name">